 Connect with Student Organizations

 Reach out to student organizations to coordinate guest speaking engagements, mentoring, and more.
 We recommend that you review the list and reach out to organizations that align with your recruiting strategy.
-Names and contact information for student organizations can be found on the Shoreline website powered by the Office of Student Life.
+Names and contact information for student organizations can be found on the Shoreline website powered by the Student Engagement and Leadership department.
 Some organizations have made their contact information public and some have not.
-You can also google search for an org website or social media page where you might be able to find contact information.
+You can also google search for an organization's website or social media page where you might be able to find contact information.

 Participate in the Job Shadow Program

 The Gaucho Job Shadow Program is an opportunity to mentor UCSB students, spread branding and awareness of your organization and introduce students to your industry and job function.
 The program allows students to shadow an employer host for one day during Spring Break (late March), and to observe daily work, sit in on meetings and other activities, tour the facility, take informational interviews, or any other activity you deem beneficial for students to experience.

 The Job Shadow Program is an unpaid student experience—what you provide are your time and insight.
 It is also an invitation-only program.
 If you are interested in being a host, please email Employer.Services@sa.ucsb.edu.

 DEI is Key - Showcase Your Inclusive Workplace

 The generation currently entering the workforce, Generation Z, is said to be the most ethnically diverse generation in U.S. history.
 Today's college students expect their future employers to create a space for all potential employees.
 From the job description to your homepage, your recruiting materials should be transparent; illustrating your culture and reflecting your diverse and inclusive environment.
 In addition to these basic elements, these materials should include what offerings you have to embrace your diversity, from teams and groups to training and benefits.
 When you visit the campus, bring a diverse group of employees from all levels to engage a diverse pool of candidates and be prepared to answer questions about your inclusive practices and programs.
 Below are some resources to get you started: